pauldmccarthy/win-pytreat/advanced_topics/07_threading.md

 2. Re-run the two code blocks, and watch what happens to the memory usage.

 What happened?
-Well, you are seeing [copy-on-write](wiki-copy-on-write) in action.
-When the `process_chunk` is invoked, it is given a reference to the original data array in the memory space of the parent process.
+Well, you are seeing [copy-on-write][wiki-copy-on-write] in action.
+When the `process_chunk` function is invoked, it is given a reference to the original data array in the memory space of the parent process.
 But as soon as an attempt is made to modify it, a copy of the data, in the memory space of the child process, is created.
-The modifications are then applied to this child process, and not to the original copy.
+The modifications are then applied to this child process copy, and not to the original copy.
 So the total memory usage has blown out to twice as much as before, and the changes made by each child process are being lost!

 [wiki-copy-on-write]: https://en.wikipedia.org/wiki/Copy-on-write

+<a class="anchor" id="read-write-sharing"></a>
 ### Read/write sharing